- Notice of Election

 Voting in person at a polling station

 Polling stations will be open from 7am - 10pm on Thursday 12 December 2019.
 Details of your polling station can be found on your poll card.
+Alternatively, you can input your address into our Polling Station finder.
 Please check where your polling station is located as this may have changed since you last voted.

 You do not need your Poll Card to vote but it saves time at the polling station if you take with you to vote.